I decided to put together this review on the best cameras for beginners after receiving so many emails from Shotkit fans.

 Aside from excellent ergonomics and stellar image quality, the Olympus OM-D E-M10 Mark II also offers 5-axis image stabilization, which is unusual for a camera at this price point (see latest price here).

 This basically allows you to use a slower shutter speed, or lower ISO when shooting handheld in low light like in the photo above.
 Don’t worry – if those terms confuse you, you’ll discover what I’m referring to when you start to learn photography.

 Other great, but non-essential features on the Olympus include 8.5fps burst mode (for freezing fast moving action), silent shutter mode (to shoot incognito), Wifi (for image sharing), art filters (for that Instagram look!), full HD movie mode, and something called ‘touch-to-shoot’.

-It’s this touch-to-shoot that’s most exciting for me, since it offers such rare functionality for a camera in 2018 – I wish all cameras had it!
+It’s this touch-to-shoot that’s most exciting for me, since it offers such rare functionality for a camera these days – I wish all cameras had it!
 It means that you can simply touch the rear LCD screen to make the camera focus and shoot instantaneously.

 While it’s important for a beginner to learn how to focus on subjects using regular AutoFocus, having this touch-to-shoot function is a great short-cut for when you’ve learned the basics and just want to enjoy what the camera has to offer you to make your life as a photographer easier!